openfaas/docs/docs/openfaas-pro/iam/overview.md

 Conditions:

 * `StringEquals` - match a string exactly this can be used to match an exact email address of a user or an issuer
+* `StringEqualIgnoreCase` - match a string exactly, ignoring case - this can be used when the casing of a claim value may vary, such as an email address
 * `StringLike` - match a string with a wildcard - this could be used to match an email domain for instance
 * `ForAnyValue:StringEqual` - match a value within an array, this can be used to check group membership